Craig-UK/WebDev2Coursework2/README.md

 ```
 ## Justification for changes from original development plans
 ###### Customer Login/Customer Register
-In the original development plans for the Web Application, there was a customer login and customer register
+In the original development plans for the Web Application, there was customer login and customer register
 pages.
 I then realised, after feedback, that these pages were unnecessary, so they are no longer being added
 to the final Web Application.
 ## Todo